Discrete geometry and isotropic surfaces: From quadrangulations to triangulations

 The above solution corresponds to the apex $P$, which is the closest point to the barycenter $G$, with the property that the corresponding pyramid is isotropic and $\overrightarrow {GP}\in L^\CC$.
 This leads us to the following definition: \begin{dfn} Let $(A_0,\cdots,A_3)$ be an isotropic quadrilateral of $\RR^{2n}$ with linearly independent diagonals and $G$ be its barycenter.
 The closest point $P$ to $G$ in $G+L^\CC$ such that $(P,A_0,\cdots,A_3)$ isotropic is called \emph{the optimal apex}, and the corresponding pyramid an \emph{optimal isotropic pyramid}. \end{dfn} \begin{rmk} If the orthogonal projection of the quadrilateral in $L^\CC$ is flat, then the optimal apex is just the barycenter $G$ of the quadrilateral.
 If it is not flat the optimal apex is given by $X=\overrightarrow{GP}$, where $X$ is given by Formula~\eqref{eq:optimal}. \end{rmk}

-Optimal pyramid enjoys nice properties.
-We first point out that they are almost always non degenerate in the sense of the following lemma: \begin{lemma} Let $(A_0,\cdots,A_3)$ be an isotropic quadrilateral such that its orthogonal projection on $L^\CC$ is not flat.
+Optimal pyramids enjoy nice properties.
+We first point out that they are almost always non degenerated in the sense of the following lemma: \begin{lemma} Let $(A_0,\cdots,A_3)$ be an isotropic quadrilateral such that its orthogonal projection on $L^\CC$ is not flat.
 Using the above notations, let $V'$ be the orthogonal projection of $V$ on $L^\CC$ and $X$ be the optimal solution.
 Then $D_0, D_1, V',X$ is a basis of $L^\CC$, unless $\beta_0=0$ or $\beta_1=0$.
 If $\beta_0\beta_1\neq 0$ the rays of the optimal isotropic pyramid $\overrightarrow{PA_i}$, for $0\leq i\leq 3$ are linearly independent. \end{lemma} \begin{proof} Easy manipulations on vectors show that the vector space spanned by $D_0,D_1,V', X$ is also spanned by $D_0, D_1$ and the vectors

 The two above vectors belong to $JL$ and they are linearly independent if, and only if

 which proves the lemma as the second statement is an immediate consequence of the first. \end{proof}